TheOdinProject/curriculum/rails/project_ar_basics.md

 4. In a new tab, open up the `$ rails console`.
 Try asking for all the users with `> User.all`.
 You should get back an empty array (no users yet!).
 Now create a blank new user and store it to a variable with `> u = User.new`.
 This user has been created in the ether of Ruby's memory but hasn't been saved to the database yet.
 Remember, if you'd used the `#create` method instead of the `#new` method, it would have just gone ahead and tried to save the new user right off the bat.
 Instead, we now get to play with it.
 5. Check whether your new user is actually valid (e.g. will it save if we tried?).  `> u.valid?` will run all the validations.
 It comes up `true`... surprise!
 We haven't written any validations so that's to be expected.
 It's also a problem because we don't want to have users running around with blank usernames.
 5. Implement the user validations you thought of in the first step in your `app/models/user.rb` file.
 These might involve constraints on the size of the username and that it must be present (otherwise you'll potentially have users with no usernames!) and that it must be unique.
 6. Reload your console using `> reload!`.
 You'll need to do this every time you make changes to your app so the console can reload the current version.
-If it still seems broken, just `> quit` out of it and relaunch (sometimes `#reload!` doesn't seem to do the trick.
+If it still seems broken, just `> quit` out of it and relaunch (sometimes `#reload!` doesn't seem to do the trick).
 Build another new user but don't save it yet by using `> u2 = User.new`.
 Run `> u.valid?` again to run the validations and it should come up false.
 Good.
 7. How do we find out what went wrong?
 Rails is helpful because it actually attaches error messages directly onto your user object when you fail validations so you can read into them with the `#errors` method.
 Try out `> u.errors` to see the errors or, better, `> u.errors.full_messages` to return a nice friendly array of messages.
 If you wrote custom messages into your validations, they will show up here as well.
 8. Create a user who will actually save with `> u3 = User.new(your_attributes_here)` and run the validations.
 They should come up true.
 Save your user with the `#save` method so you've got your first user in the database.

 #### Playing with Associations

-9. Create your Post model by referencing your data layout from the first step above, migrate the database, and add its validations.
+9. Create your Post model by referencing your data plan from the first step above, migrate the database, and add its validations.
 10. Test your validations from the console, remembering to reload or relaunch it between changes.
 11. Now set up your associations between User and Post models.
 Did you remember to include the foreign key column (`user_id`) in your posts table?
 If not, you can just add a new migration (`$ rails new migration yourmigrationname`) and use the `#add_column` method mentioned above.
-12. If you've properly set up your associations, you should be able to use a few more methods in the console, including finding a User's posts and finding the post's user.
-First test finding your lonely user's posts -- `> User.first.posts`.
+12. If you've properly set up your associations, you should be able to use a few more methods in the console, including finding a User's Posts and finding the Post's User.
+First test finding your lonely User's Posts -- `> User.first.posts`.
 It should be empty since you haven't created posts, but it shouldn't throw an error at you.
 1. Build (but don't yet save) a new post from the console, called `p1`, something like `> p1 = Post.new(your_attributes_here)`.
 Don't forget to include the ID of the user in your `user_id` field!
 2. Now build another post using the association to the user -- substitute `#new` with `#build` and run through the association instead -- `p2 = User.first.posts.build`.
 Don't fill in any fields yet.
 Examine the object that was created and you'll see that the ID field already got filled out for you, cool!
 This is a neat trick you'll learn about in the lesson on associations.
 3. Save your original new post `p1` so your user has officially written something.
 Test that you can use the other side of the association by trying `> Post.first.user`, which should return the original User object whose ID you pointed to when building the post.
 All has come full circle!